 The existing motif finding algorithms often differ from one another in their ways of defining motifs, the objective functions for calculating motif significance, and the search techniques used to find the optimal (or near optimal) motifs.
-Many of these algorithms can be classified into one of two broad categories: stochastic searching algorithms based on position specific weight matrix (PSWM) motif representations, and combinatorial search algorithms based on consensus sequence motif representations.
-Examples of the first category include the well-known programs such as MEME [1], AlignACE [17], GibbsSampler [11], BioProspector [13], while the second category can be exemplified by Weeder [14], YMF [18], MultiProfiler [8], and Projection [2].
-For surveys of the existing methods and assessments of their relative performance, see [21, 12, 7].
+Many of these algorithms can be classified into one of two broad categories: stochastic searching algorithms based on Position Specific Weight Matrix (PSWM) motif representations, and combinatorial search algorithms based on consensus sequence motif representations.
+Examples of the first category include the well-known programs such as MEME (Bailey and Elkan, 1994), AlignACE (Roth et al., 1998), GibbsSampler (Lawrence et al., 1993), BioProspector (Liu et al., 2001), while the second category can be exemplified by Weeder (Pavesi et al., 2001), YMF (Sinha and Tompa, 2002), MultiProfiler (Keich and Pevzner, 2002), and Projection (Buhler and Tompa, 2002).
+For surveys of the existing methods and assessments of their relative performance, see Tompa et al. (2005), Li and Tompa (2006), Hu et al. (2005).
 As expected, no single method stands out as the sole best.
-In fact, assessing the performances of these algorithms is a daunting task itself, and experiments have shown that the overall performance of motif finding algorithms is still quite low [21, 7].
-Nevertheless, there seems to be a slight advantage by combinatorial approaches [21, 12].
+In fact, assessing the performances of these algorithms is a daunting task itself, and experiments have shown that the overall performance of motif finding algorithms is still quite low (Tompa et al., 2005; Hu et al., 2005).
+Nevertheless, there seems to be a slight advantage by combinatorial approaches (Tompa et al., 2005; Li and Tompa, 2006).

-To test the capacity of various motif finding algorithms, Pevzner and Sze designed a set of challenging cases, the socalled (l,d)-motif, a set of DNA l-mers each of which differ from a common consensus sequence by exactly d mismatches [15].
+To test the capacity of various motif finding algorithms, Pevzner and Sze designed a set of challenging cases, the so-called (l, d)-motif, a set of DNA l-mers each of which differ from a common consensus sequence by exactly d mismatches (Pevzner and Sze, 2000).
 The motifs were then embedded into some random DNA sequences and submitted to various motif finding algorithms.
-It has been shown that many stochastic searching algorithms fail to recover the embedded motifs even for biologically realistic choices of parameters (e.g. a set of (15, 4)-motifs embedded in 20 sequences each with 600 bases) [15].
+It has been shown that many stochastic searching algorithms fail to recover the embedded motifs even for biologically realistic choices of parameters (e.g., a set of (15, 4)-motifs embedded in 20 sequences each with 600 bases) (Pevzner and Sze, 2000).
 On the other hand, although combinatorial search algorithms have generally been shown to perform better in these challenging test cases, they typically resort to exhaustive enumeration of all or a large number of variants of consensus sequences, and are therefore limited to small data sets and short motifs only.

-In this study, we propose a novel motif finding algorithm based on a population-based stochastic optimization technique called Particle Swarm Optimization (PSO) [5], which has been shown to be effective in optimizing difficult multidimensional problems in many fields.
+In this study, we propose a novel motif finding algorithm based on a population-based stochastic optimisation technique called PSO (Eberhart et al., 2001), which has been shown to be effective in optimising difficult multidimensional problems in many fields.
 The naive PSO algorithm, however, can only be applied to continuous domains.
-The motif finding problem, which is essentially a multiple local sequence alignment problem, unfortunately, is discrete, as a slight shift of one sequence completely changes the alignment (See Section 3.2 for more discussions).
+The motif finding problem, which is essentially a multiple local sequence alignment problem, unfortunately, is discrete, as a slight shift of one sequence completely changes the alignment (see Section 3.2 for more discussions).
 To circumvent this problem, we break sequences into l-mers and develop a novel mapping scheme to convert the motif finding problem into a semi-continuous domain, and modified the update policy of the original PSO algorithm to solve the motif finding problem.
 We also propose several strategies for escaping from local optima, and determining the termination criteria automatically.